 - Greenway Waste Solutions, LLC has submitted a conditional rezoning application to rezone their property from Neighborhood Residential (NR) and Transitional Residential (TR) to Special Purpose Conditional District (SP-CD).
 The purpose of the rezoning is to allow the applicant to seek a Special Use Permit (SUP) for an expansion of their landfill operation and accommodate the construction of a recycling facility on the site. - 2.
+UPDATE 9/19/16: The applicants have altered their plan and no longer propose to pipe and fill on top of the creek. - 3.
 Adjoining Zoning and Land Uses